pssnyder/pssnyder.github.io/_posts/2025-08-29-welcome-to-technical-portfolio.md

 ---
+author: Pat Snyder
+categories:
+- meta
+- portfolio
+date: 2025-08-29
+description: Introduction to this technical portfolio and journal, explaining the philosophy and approach to documenting projects and insights.
 layout: post
+tags:
+- jekyll
+- github-pages
+- documentation
+- portfolio
-title: "Welcome to the Technical Portfolio"
+title: Welcome to the Technical Portfolio
-date: 2025-08-29
-categories: [meta, portfolio]
-tags: [jekyll, github-pages, documentation, portfolio]
-description: "Introduction to this technical portfolio and journal, explaining the philosophy and approach to documenting projects and insights."
-author: "Pat Snyder"
 ---

 # Welcome to My Technical Portfolio